openeemeter/caltrack/data-prep/README.md

 * Deduplication

 - If a home appears multiple times within a project database, and the project dates are the same the most complete record for that home will be the record used in CalTRACK

 - If a home appears multiple times within a project database and the project dates differ because there are multiple measures installed associated with the same incentive program, the start date of the intervention will be the earliest of the project start dates across projects and the end date for the intervention will be the latest of the project end dates

 - There are a small number of duplicate traces – consumption traces with unique SAs (though identical SPIDs) and identical consumption data over the time interval.

+- If two duplicate records have identical consumption traces and date ranges, drop one at random

+- If two duplicate records have identical consumption traces but different date ranges select the more complete record having more dates.
+If the dates are contiguous, or there are overlapping dates with the same usage values, combine the two traces into a single trace.

+- If they have the same date ranges, but different usage values, the project is flagged and the record is exluded from the sample.

 * Creating Work Start and Work End dates from raw project data

-The dates for CalTrack Beta Test come from the following Final CalTrack (AUH) files provided by Build it Green:
+The dates for CalTrack Beta Test come from the following Final CalTrack files provided by Build it Green:

-`CalTrack (AHU) from 1_1_14__6_30_15_v2_FINAL_090816.csv` `CalTrack (AHU) from 7_1_15__6_30_16_v2_FINAL_090816.csv` `CalTrack (AHUP) from 1_1_14__6_30_15_v2_FINAL_090816.csv`
+`CalTrack (AHU) from 1_1_14__6_30_15_v2_FINAL_090816.csv`

+`CalTrack (AHU) from 7_1_15__6_30_16_v2_FINAL_090816.csv`

+`CalTrack (AHUP) from 1_1_14__6_30_15_v2_FINAL_090816.csv`

+The following rules are used for determining `work start dates`:

+- From the updated ‘AHUP’ file “CalTrack (AHUP) from 1_1_14__6_30_15_v2_FINAL_090816”
+	- Column G – “Notice to Proceed Issued” (Best Proxy for ‘Work Start’)

+- From the updated ‘AHU with correlated XML files’ file “CalTrack (AHU) from 1_1_14__6_30_15_v2_FINAL_090816”
+ 	- Column F – “Initial Approval Date” (Best Proxy for ‘Work Start’)

+- From the updated ‘AHU Control Group (no XML files)’ file “CalTrack (AHU) from 7_1_15__6_30_16_v2_FINAL_090816”
+ 	- Column F – “Initial Approval Date” (Best Proxy for ‘Work Start’)

-The following rules are used for determining `work start dates` and `work end date` for every record.
+ The following rules are used for determining `work end dates`:

-`initial submission data` will be used as `work start date` `initial submission date` will be used as `work end date`

-For records where `initial application date` is missing, `work start date` will be imputed by calculating `initial sumbission date - 60 days`

-For records where `initial submission date is missing, `work end date` will be imputed by calculating `initial application date + 60 days`
+- From the updated ‘AHUP’ file “CalTrack (AHUP) from 1_1_14__6_30_15_v2_FINAL_090816”
+	- Column H – “Full Application Started” (Best Proxy for ‘Work Finished’)
+	- Please Note – Column J – “Full Application Submitted” can represent a better proxy for ‘Work Finished’, if the project was not returned for correction(s) during the QA review process (i.e., if there is a date in Column I – “Full Application Returned”, it got returned for correction).
+If a project gets returned for correction, then Column J’s “Full Application Submitted” date becomes, effectively, a “Full Application ‘Re-submitted’”, and no longer represents a good proxy for ‘Work Finished’ as it is +1-10 Days (or more) removed at that point.

+- From the updated ‘AHU with correlated XML files’ file “CalTrack (AHU) from 1_1_14__6_30_15_v2_FINAL_090816”
+	- Column G – “Initial Submission Date” (Best Proxy for ‘Work Finished’)

+- From the updated ‘AHU Control Group (no XML files)’ file “CalTrack (AHU) from 7_1_15__6_30_16_v2_FINAL_090816”
+	- Column G – “Initial Submission Date” (Best Proxy for ‘Work Finished’)

-Missing Values & Imputation
+* Missing Values & Imputation

-Weather
+** Weather **

 - Hourly